IoT and Payments: A New Normal of Touchless Connected Experiences3 min read

 Such devices take charge of a host of menial tasks, freeing your precious time for other functions.
 IoT payments come with a series of benefits that include the following:

 - IoT payments ensure physical distancing.
 They minimize human contact, which is the need of the hour.
+This can help enable touchless parking, minimizing the spread of disease from parking lots.

 - IoT-enabled devices also curb the time spent for you to make a payment.
 A report by Visa reveals that customers end up spending over 32 hours annually on cash-related payments, which is reduced to 24 hours per year when digital payments hit the scene.